neuralize-ai/runlocal_hub/inference_pipelines/phi3_5v_instruct/README.md

     *   Place all three downloaded `.mlpackage` files into this directory (`inference_pipelines/phi3_5v_instruct/`).

 3.  **Install Dependencies:**
     *   Ensure you have Python installed.
-Then, install the required dependencies from the `requirements.txt` file located in this directory:
+Then, install the additional required dependencies from the `requirements.txt` file located in this directory:
         ```bash
         pip install -r requirements.txt
         ```